2024 United States Senate election in Massachusetts

 The 2024 United States Senate election in Massachusetts took place on November 5, 2024.
 Democratic incumbent Senator Elizabeth Warren successfully ran for a third term, securing 59.81% of the vote.
 Warren was challenged by Republican attorney John Deaton.
 Primary elections took place on September 3, 2024.

-This election marked the first time that Elizabeth Warren had lost Bristol County while running for the office.
-Warren underperformed Kamala Harris in the concurrent presidential election, who won every county in the state.
+This election marked the first time that Warren had lost Bristol County while running for the office.
+Warren underperformed Kamala Harris by 6 points in the concurrent presidential election, making her the second-worst Democratic Senate performer in the 2024 cycle after Angela Alsobrooks in Maryland.

 Warren received 84,850 (1.4 percent) votes fewer than Harris.
 John Deaton ran as an anti-Trump centrist Republican.